 About the Hillman Cancer Center

-The Hillman Cancer Center at the University of Pittsburgh Medical Center (UPMC), was first established in 1985 and was formerly known as the University of Pittsburgh Cancer Institute.
-It is a National Cancer Institute-designated Comprehensive Cancer Center and is staffed by almost 400 clinicians and researchers providing patient care and conducting research and clinical trials.
+The Hillman Cancer Center at the University of Pittsburgh Medical Center (UPMC) was established in 1984 as the University of Pittsburgh Cancer Institute.
+The staff includes over 300 clinicians and researchers providing patient care and conducting research and clinical trials.

 A Comprehensive Cancer Center